CAMDEN CLIMBING FESTIVAL

 INTRODUCTION TO ROCK CLIMBING

-Barrett’s Cove Cliff - Saturday morning with the CCF Team
+Barrett’s Cove Cliff - Saturday AM

 Experience top rope rock climbing at Barrett’s Cove Cliff with sweeping views of Lake Megunticook.
 That’s right, the view is amazing and so is the rock.
 Barrett’s Cove is a 250’ cliff composed of metamorphic schist, which is a very grippy, high friction rock.
 You will learn the basics of how to be prepared for a day of rock climbing, the equipment climbers use, how we safely set up climbs, movement on rock, climber communication / lingo, anchor construction, and general risk management.
 Several instructors will be available to support the process so everyone participating gets the attention they deserve.
 This clinic is ideal for new climbers, but experienced climbers are welcome to support the growth of novice climbers, plus you will get to climb loads of fun routes.